Under the light of a new star: evolution of planetary atmospheres through protoplanetary disc dispersal and boil-off: Method

 Constructing initial models in \verb|MESA| for young planetary atmospheres is a convoluted process.
 Constructing a low-mass, low-luminosity and yet highly inflated body with a solid core requires multiple steps, which are outlined below and follow previous works of \citet[][]{Owen2013,ChenRogers2016,Kubyshkina2020,Kubyshkina2022,Malsky2020}.

 \begin{enumerate} \item \textbf{Initial model}: To begin, the \verb|create_initial_model| routine is used to produce an initial H/He dominated model of $2M_\text{Jup}$ and $6R_\text{Jup}$.
-We choose a hydrogen mass fraction of 0.74, helium mass fraction of 0.24 and metal mass fraction of 0.02 to reflect typical nebular conditions. {\jr{This model is then evolved for $10^{12}$ yrs such that the planet has a low enough entropy such that atmospheric mass can removed stably in Step (iii) to produce a planet with atmospheric mass fractions of a few to tens of percent.}}
+We choose a hydrogen mass fraction of 0.74, helium mass fraction of 0.24 and metal mass fraction of 0.02 to reflect typical nebular conditions. {\jr{This model is then evolved for $10^{12}$ yrs such that the planet has a low enough entropy in order for atmospheric mass to be removed stably in Step (iii).
+This allows one to produce a planet with the desired initial atmospheric mass fraction.}}

 \item \textbf{Add planetary core}: Next, the \verb|relax_core| routine is used to add an inert core of mass $M_\text{c}$.
 To determine the core radius $R_\text{c}$, we adopt the mass-radius relations of \citet{Fortney2007} for a composition of $1/3$ iron, $2/3$ silicate.
 Note that \verb|MESA| treats the core as inert and does not model its interior.
 In section \ref{sec:BO-CPML-XUV}, we introduce core luminosity due to cooling and radioactive decay.